karolinahamerszmidt/cd0037-API-Development-and-Documentation-project/backend/README.md

 From within the `./src` directory first ensure you are working using your created virtual environment.

+Copy the `.env.example` to `.env` file and fill it with appropriate secrets to be able to connect your database.

 To run the server, execute:

 ```bash